annieDang/Java-Basic/README.md

-# Java-Basic
-Java-Basic for kids
+# Java-Basic for kids

 Main book: How to program java deitel pdf 6th (Attached in this git)

+Perfect material for 7->9 kids